 This accomplished several things that round robin reading never could as effectively:

-• We didn’t have to spend as much time actually reading the text, as I read much more quickly then students and transitions were minimized.
+- We didn’t have to spend as much time actually reading the text, as I read much more quickly than students and transitions were minimized.

-• I was easily able to include think alouds and ask questions as we read.
+- I could easily include think alouds and ask questions as we read.

-I used this method of whole class reading instruction regularly in my class - and not just during our reading block.
+I used this whole class reading instruction method regularly in my class - and not just during our reading block.
 I would use this if I was going over a PowerPoint presentation, or reading the instructions to an experiment, or going over a test, or reading a word problem.

 This helped keep students reading as much as possible instead of just listening to me.